 Private jet charter to Russia for the World Cup

-The 21st four-yearly football World Cup returns to the world stage this June for the tournament of the year.
-Hosted by Russia, the championship competition returns to Europe for the first time since 2006, when it was hosted by defending champion Germany.
-If you’re a football fanatic who wants to watch the greatest teams in the world battle for the sport’s most coveted championship cup, check out our handy guide.
+The 21st World Cup returns to the world stage this June.
+If you’re a football fanatic, read our handy guide to watch the greatest football teams in the world battle for the coveted title.

 History of the World Cup